europa502/shARP/README.md

 ARP spoofing allows an attacker to intercept data frames on a network, modify the traffic, or stop all traffic.
-Often the attack is used as an opening for other attacks, such as denial of service, man in the middle, or session hijacking attacks.Our anti- ARP spoofing program, (ShARP) detects the presence of a third party in a private network actively.
+Often the attack is used as an opening for other attacks, such as denial of service, man in the middle, or session hijacking attacks.Our anti- ARP spoofing program, (shARP) detects the presence of a third party in a private network actively.
 It has 2 mode: defensive and offensive.
 Defensive mode protects the end user from the spoofer by dissconnecting the user's system from the network and alerts the user by an audio message.
 The offensive mode dissconnects the user's system from the network and further kicks out the attacker by sending de-authentication packets to his